safak7/product-review/readme.md

 ```bash
 composer install
 ```
-If composer is not installed on your system, https://getcomposer.org/download/
+If composer is not installed on your system, [download composer](https://getcomposer.org/download)

 ##USAGE

 ### Queue

 To run the workers of queue messages that will process The following commands should be executed by connecting to Docker Php Container.
 ```bash